FabricMC/fabric-docs/develop/entities/first-entity.md

 - `Zombie` and `Skeleton` are examples of a `Monster`, a variant of an `Entity` that is hostile to the `Player`.
 - `Minecart` and `Boat` are examples of a `VehicleEntity`, which has special logic for accepting player input.

-This tutorial will walk you through the creation of a `PathfinderMob`, used by most mobs with pathfinding like `Zombie` and `Villager` alike.
+This tutorial will walk you through the creation of a `PathfinderMob`, used by most mobs with pathfinding like `Zombie` and `Villager`.

 ## Preparing Your First Entity {#preparing-your-first-entity}